patmonardo/Yoga/Idea/Yoga/YS-I.43.md

         -   The essence of thinking cannot be directly shared between the thinker and the observed.
         -   **Constructive Sharing:** Thought can be communicated indirectly by constructing it either from a concept leading to an image or from an image leading to a concept.
     -   **Framework Alignment:**
-        -   **Manas (Lower Mind):** Engages with representations and proxies, which are attempts to communicate or share thought.
         -   **Buddhi (Higher Intellect):** Strives to reconstruct the essence of thought beyond mere representations, aligning with **nirvitarka**'s pursuit of pure consciousness.
 ### 3.  **Conceptual Equivalence:**
     -   **Fichte's Inquiry:**